asararatnakar/k8scripts/README.md

 # k8scripts

-W I P ---> Work In Progress
+Launch Fabric Network on IBM K8 Cluster ---> Work In Progress

 These scripts are all copied from https://github.com/IBM-Blockchain/ibm-container-service